acrolinx/sdk-js/README.md

-# acrolinx-api-js
+# Acrolinx JavaScript SDK

-NPM Module to talk to Acrolinx
+This library is meant to be used to interact with the Acrolinx Platform API in JavaScript integrations.
+It does NOT offer an interface to work with the Acrolinx Sidebar (see [Sidebar JavaScript SDK](https://github.com/acrolinx/sidebar-sdk-js)).

 ## License